tx00-web/Project-description/sprint2.md

 ### Sprint Objectives:

 By the end of this sprint, you should be able to connect your front-end React app to the back-end API.
-This connection enables data transfer and interaction between the user interface and the server.
+Up until now, we've been working on both the front-end (what users see and interact with) and the back-end (the server and database that power our applications) separately.
+In Sprint 2, we will focus on integrating these two components seamlessly.
+This integration is essential to ensure that data flows smoothly between the user interface and the server, providing a seamless user experience.

 ### Key Milestones: